Ivanka Trump to attend women's economic summit in Berlin

 The first daughter is seen as a rising power in the young administration.
 She is getting an office in the West Wing, a security clearance and government-issued electronic devices even though she is not an official employee.

-Trump is relinquishing control of her lifestyle brand, but she retains ownership.
-She has also pledged to voluntarily comply with all ethics rules that apply to employees.
+She is relinquishing control of her lifestyle brand, but is retaining ownership.
+Ivanka Trump also has pledged to voluntarily comply with all ethics rules that apply to employees.
 Still, ethics experts have raised concerns that by not becoming an official employee, she could skirt transparency and ethical provisions.

 Comments